 It is acknowledged that this is a broad definition and that discretion will need to be exercised in some cases having regard to the person’s entitlement to exercise choice and their mental capacity.
 Instances of alleged domestic violence should be included as indicating vulnerability and therefore, all allegations in relation to domestic abuse should be included in PCR2’s scope.

 Q How can information be submitted more securely?

 For many parishes, Table 1A will not contain any confidential information.

-If Table 1A does contains confidential information, it should be sent recorded delivery to Sharon Hassall, Diocesan Safeguarding Adviser, Clayton House, Walker Office Park, Blackburn, BB1 2QE.
+If Table 1A does contains confidential information, it should be sent recorded delivery to Cath Smith, Diocesan Safeguarding Adviser, Clayton House, Walker Office Park, Blackburn, BB1 2QE.

 Q How do we complete the submission form?

 If you have no safeguarding concerns to report, please write NIL on the form.
 If you are reporting a concern for the first time, please leave the last two boxes on the line blank.
 Please print further copies of the form if you need to report more than four concerns.